roadtojobs/roadtojobs/README.md

 We are all human, and we can't remember everything from the past, so we should have an appropriate platform to assist us.

 Road To Jobs aims to be your companion, helping you document every detail of your job-seeking journey.

+Road To Jobs is an OSS application for single & self-hosted usage.

 ## Technology
 - NodeJS 18 x TypeScript